Belinskaya's theorem is optimal: Introduction

 Given two ergodic measure-preserving (invertible) transformations $T_1,T_2$ of a standard probability space $(X,\mu)$, the \emph{conjugacy problem} asks whether there is a third measure-preserving invertible transformation $S$ such that $ST_1=T_2S$.
 Although the conjugacy problem is intractable in full generality, various invariants have been devised over the years.
 Two of the most important ones are the \emph{spectrum} and the \emph{dynamical entropy}.
 The first completely classifies compact transformations \cite{halmosOperatorMethodsClassical1942}, while the second completely classifies Bernoulli shifts \cite{sinaiNotionEntropyDynamical1959,ornsteinBernoulliShiftsSame1970}.

 In this paper, we are interested in natural weakenings of the conjugacy problem obtained through the notion of \emph{orbit equivalence}.
 Two measure-preserving transformations $T_1$, $T_2$ are \defin{orbit equivalent} if there is a measure-preserving transformation $S$ such that $ST_1S\inv$ and $T_2$ have the same orbits (such an $S$ is called an orbit equivalence between $T_1$ and $T_2$).
-A stunning theorem of Dye states that all ergodic measure-preserving transformations of a standard probability space are orbit equivalent \cite{dyeGroupsMeasurePreserving1959}, so orbit equivalence for measure-preserving ergodic transformations is a trivial weakening of conjugacy.
+A stunning theorem of Dye states that all ergodic measure-preserving transformations of a standard probability space are orbit equivalent \cite{dyeGroupsMeasurePreserving1959}, so orbit equivalence for measure-preserving ergodic transformations is a weakening of conjugacy which turns out to be the trivial relation.

 In order to circumvent this indistinguishability, we will compare orbit equivalences between measure-preserving transformations in a quantitative way.
 This fits into the emerging field of \textit{quantitative orbit equivalence} for group actions.
 One of its tacit aims is to capture meaningful geometric invariants, such as F\o{}lner functions \cite{delabieQuantitativeMeasureEquivalence2020}, growth rates \cite{austinIntegrableMeasureEquivalence2016}, etc., or ergodic theoretic invariants, such as dynamical entropy \cite{austinBehaviourEntropyBounded2016}.